mrjjwright/NoSQLite/README.md

 * zero-schema - Just store my JS object in an intelligent way.
 * zero-SQL - just a simple DSL to find stuff, save stuff, or find_or_save stuff (ok remove stuff too).

+NoSQLite tries to as light and smart of a SQLite wrapper as possible by following SQLite best practices whenever possible.
+This includes:

+* Always using prepared statements.
+* Running inside a SQLite `begin transaction`, `commit` whenever it makes sense.
+* Running everything in smart batches when possible, never using unnecessary memory.

+I am constantly studying SQLite best practices and other implementations to see what I can pull over.
+I use this library for a production app and need optimum performance SQLite performance.

 Other goals
 ---------------